 What’s the Weather Like in Tulum?

-Before you start throwing clothes in your suitcase and call it a day, make sure to check Tulum’s weather before your trip.
+Before throwing clothes in your suitcase and calling it a day, check Tulum’s weather before your trip.

-Tulum, like many other coastal towns in the Yucatan Peninsula, has two seasons: wet and dry.
+Like many other coastal towns in the Yucatan Peninsula, Tulum has two seasons: wet and dry.

-The weather in Tulum year-round is fairly pleasant and sunny, but you’ll be met with lots of downpours should you travel there during the wet summer months (and possibly hurricanes from August-October).
-That’s why Tulum (and Mexico’s beaches in general) are most popular during the dry winter months from November to April (give or take).
+The weather in Tulum year-round is fairly pleasant and sunny, but you’ll be met with many downpours should you travel there during the wet summer months (rainy season).

-A quick Google search for the best time to visit Tulum will yield results stating sometime between November and December.
-But that doesn’t really explain what it’s like to be there during that time.
+A quick Google search for the best time to visit Tulum will yield results that state that it will be sometime between November and December.
+This doesn’t really explain what it’s like to be there during that time.

 From our experience, cool winds bring a slight chill in the mornings and evenings, then it gets fairly hot and dry from noon to dusk.